Yarick-Workshop/Walking-Dog-4-Paws/README.md

 |https://youtu.be/4ERVy12Y__E|**REQUIRED!** The root assembly manual.
 It contains the main principles / approaches  |
 |https://youtu.be/j4FVfsxbM0o|**OPTIONAL!** Watch if You prefer the wide paws as I do. 🙂|

-Yeah it is in Russian but there are English subtitles too.
+Yeah, they are both in Russian but there are English subtitles too.
 I tried to do my best translating them to English.
 But if you see something could be fixed - [let me know](#contact-me) please and I will update the text.
 The same for text here as well.
 Thank you in advance!

 ## Contact me